gutzwiller

 - temfpy.gutzwiller.abrikosov_ph(mps, *, inplace=False, return_canonical=True, cutoff=1e-12)[source]

-Gutzwiller projection from Abrikosov fermions to a spin-1/2 Hilbert space.
+Projection from particle-hole rotated Abrikosov fermions to a spin-1/2 Hilbert space.

 Zero occupation → spin-down state